miguelgrinberg/Flask-SocketIO/docs/index.rst

 Requirements
 ------------

-Since version 1.0, this extension is fully compatible with Python 2.7 and Python 3.3+, and a few different asynchronous frameworks can be used.
-At this time, the most complete implementation uses
+Since version 1.0, this extension is compatible with both Python 2.7 and Python 3.3+.
+The asynchronous services that this package relies on can be selected among three choices:

+- `eventlet <http://eventlet.net/>`_ is the best performant option, with support for long-polling and WebSocket transports.
+- `gevent <http://www.gevent.org/>`_ is the framework used in previous releases of this extension.
+The long-polling transport is fully supported.
+  To add support for WebSocket, the `gevent-websocket <https://pypi.python.org/pypi/gevent-websocket/>`_ package must be installed as well.
-`eventlet <http://eventlet.net/>`_ as a dependency.
-As an alternative, `gevent <http://www.gevent.org/>`_ can be used instead of eventlet.
-The Flask development server based on Werkzeug can be used as well, with the caveat that it lacks the performance of the other two options, so it should only be used to simplify the development workflow.
+- The Flask development server based on Werkzeug can be used as well, with the caveat that it lacks the performance of the other two options, so it should only be used to simplify the development workflow.
+This option only supports the long-polling transport.

+The extension automatically detects which asynchronous framework to use based on what is installed.
+Preference is given to eventlet, followed by gevent.
+If neither one is installed, then the Flask development server is used.

-On the client-side, the Socket.IO Javascript library is used to establish a connection to the server.
-Versions 1.3.5 or newer of the Socket.IO client are recommended.
-Versions of the Socket.IO client prior to 1.0 are not supported anymore.
+On the client-side, the official Socket.IO Javascript client library can be used to establish a connection to the server.
+There are also official clients written in Swift and C++.
+Unofficial clients may also work, as long as they implement the `Socket.IO protocol <https://github.com/socketio/socket.io-protocol>`_.

 Current Limitations
 ~~~~~~~~~~~~~~~~~~~